-The profile below is part of a campaign paid for by Nemaska Lithium.
-This profile provides detailed information, helping investors make better investment decisions.
-Nemaska Lithium’s support of Lithium Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of a investor education campaign.
+The profile provides detailed information which was sourced and approved by Nemaska Lithium in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

-- Advanced lithium development company with high-grade mining assets and CDN Patent Allowance granted on process to produce high purity lithium hydroxide and lithium carbonate using electrolysis.
+- CDN Patent Allowance granted on processes to produce high purity lithium hydroxide and lithium carbonate using electrolysis.

 - Key asset: Whabouchi – a world class lithium deposit